gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 .. _score-options:

-Options for cluster and systems scoring:
+Options for clusters and systems' scoring:

 .. code-block:: text